jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 > Pandey, A. V., Manivannan, A., Nov, O., Satterthwaite, M., & Bertini, E. (2014).
 The persuasive power of data visualization.
 IEEE transactions on visualization and computer graphics, 20(12), 2211-2220.

-I like the affective learning objectives approach, which gets us to be explicit about how we are trying to make people feel. \__Elsie Lee-Robins_’\_ paper captures this nicely.
+I like the affective learning objectives approach, which gets us to be explicit about how we are trying to make people feel. \__Elsie Lee-Robbins_’\_ paper captures this nicely.

 > Lee-Robbins, E., & Adar, E. (2022).
 Affective Learning Objectives for Communicative Visualizations.
 IEEE Transactions on Visualization and Computer Graphics, 29(1), 1-11.